sudhanshu287/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-It is a single player Game.
+It is a two-player Game.